Optimal radial basis for density-based atomic representations: Conclusions

 \section{Conclusions}

-Most of the widely adopted representations for machine learning of atomistic properties can be seen as a discretization of the correlations of the atom density.
-This realization naturally points to the importance of determining the most expressive and concise basis to expand the atom density.
-For a given dataset it is possible to define uniquely a basis that is optimal in terms of its ability to linearly compress the information encoded in the variance of the density coefficients, which can be determined as a contraction of any complete primitive basis, and evaluated efficiently by approximating it with splines.
-We have explored, both analytically and with numerical experiments, the implications of this choice to evaluate higher-order correlations of the density, and to build linear and non-linear regression models of the energy of both condensed-phase silicon and small organic molecules.
+The realisation that most of the widely adopted representations for machine learning of atomistic properties can be seen as a discretization of interatomic correlations naturally points to the importance of determining the most expressive and concise basis to expand the atom density.
+For a given dataset it is possible to uniquely define a basis that is optimal in terms of its ability to linearly compress the information encoded in the variance of the density coefficients, which can be determined as a contraction of any complete primitive basis, and evaluated efficiently by approximating it with splines.

-Our study indicates that the optimization of the density basis has a dramatic impact on the information content of higher-order features, but that - particularly for comparatively small training sets - achieving the ultimate accuracy also requires tuning the basis, or the underlying atomic density, to reflect the sensitivity of the target property to changes in the atomic configurations.
-From this point of view, the construction of an ``unsupervised'' optimal basis makes it possible to perform this tuning at the level of the atomic density, which is usually more intuitive than a tuning of the basis.
-For instance, one can reduce the weight and/or increase the Gaussian width of the atomic contributions from large-distance neighbors, and rest assured that the contracted basis would provide a systematically-convergent description of this problem-adapted density.
-Incorporating a supervised component in the construction of the optimal basis is another possible direction in which the numerical basis we introduce in this work can be developed further.
+We have explored, both analytically and with numerical experiments, the implications of this choice to evaluate higher-order correlations of the density, and to build linear and nonlinear regression models of the energy for both condensed-phase silicon and small organic molecules.
+Our study indicates that the optimization of the density basis has a dramatic impact on the information content of higher-order features, but that achieving the ultimate accuracy also requires tuning the basis to reflect the sensitivity of the target property to changes in the atomic configurations.
+A more intuitive approach may be to perform this tuning at the level of the atomic density, e.g. modulating the amplitude and resolution of atomic contributions depending on the distance from the central atom.
+An ``unsupervised'' optimal basis would then provide the most concise, and systematically-convergent, discretization of this tuned atomic density.

+Another possible strategy involves the use of supervised criteria in the construction of the basis, as we have demonstrated applying PCovR to the construction of an optimal $\nu=1$ basis.
+A systematic investigation of the effect of varying the parameters of PCovR, as well as the use of PCov-style feature selection\cite{cers+21mlst} in the construction of the multi-spectra, is a promising direction for further research.
+One of the challenges is that it is only meaningful to apply the linear reasoning that underlie PCovR to optimize features with the same equivariant properties as the targets, and so the $l>0$ channels of the density coefficients cannot be optimized with a straightforward application of this scheme.